 We are currently working on and researching the following issues.
-To help work on these, click on our volunteering page.
+To help work on these, learn how you can get involved.

 Infrastructure Committee issues

 - March 2014: Roxbury safety study we requested is nearly to design phase.